 The bank also offers a wide variety of loans and investment products, like CDs.
 Consider the interest rates: What good is a savings account if you are only saving an extra 0.01% each year?
 If you are looking for a bank that will help you grow your wealth, skip the ones that do not offer high-interest savings accounts.
 TD Bank offers 0.10% on balances between $5,000 and $9,999.99.

 Check out our full review of TD Bank.

 You can make free trades on over 100 stocks and ETFs through Chase, with no minimum investment amount.
 You'll also have access to an excellent website, financial tools, and a great mobile app, as well as a wide variety of credit cards.

 Chase checking account fees and services are similar to those of other national banks.
 They charge a $12 monthly fee for Chase Total Checking®.
 Two of the most common ways to waive monthly fees are having direct deposits or keeping at least $1,500 as a daily balance.
-Chase requires a minimum of $25 to open their primary account and charges $34 overdraft fees (up to three per day).
+Chase requires a minimum of $25 per month to keep their primary account open and charges $34 overdraft fees (up to three per day).
 If you are an international traveler, you don’t want to use your debit card at any ATMs – you will be hit with a fee of $5 plus 3% if you do.

 Read through our full review of Chase Bank.

 KeyBank is recognized as one of the “Civic 50” companies that are most community-minded, and they do so by valuing the experiences of their customers and the places in which they live.
 They invest, literally, in both diversity and in growing their local communities.
 If you use your checking account eight times or deposit at least $500 a month, you can waive the monthly maintenance fee.
 (There is also no minimum balance fee.)